The page has been translated by Gen AI.

 latency-monitor-threshold:

-It has the advantage of being able to check which operation is slow, but you cannot see detailed commands for the command, so it is recommended to use it together with SlowLog.
+It allows you to identify which operation is slow, but you cannot view detailed commands for the command, so it is advisable to use it together with SlowLog.

 Client List

-You can view the information and statistics of clients connected to Redis.
+You can view information and statistics of clients connected to Redis.
 Among the retrieved fields, you need to pay close attention to qbuf (query buffer length).
-As explained earlier, because Redis is single-threaded, when a long command is executed, the other commands wait.
-Through qbuf, you can check the amount of data that has not yet been processed and is waiting.
-If qbuf continues to increase or does not decrease, you can determine that many commands are waiting.
+As explained earlier, because Redis is single‑threaded, when a long command runs, other commands wait.
+Using qbuf, you can see the amount of data that has not yet been processed and is pending.
+If qbuf continuously increases or does not decrease, you can infer that many commands are waiting.

 redis-cli > client list